davamix/SyncFrameworkSample/README.md

 There are two project:
 - SyncDatabaseProvisioner who has the code to provision both databases local and remote
-- SyncDatabase who run the synchronization process
+- SyncDatabase who runs the synchronization process

 NOTES:
 - The file App.config is not updloaded with the code, so create a new one and add the connection string for local and remote databases.